-Based on the results of the hypothesis test that has been carried out, it shows that there is a significant influence between Community Support (X2), which can create Business Success (Y) in business actors throughout East Java, which is moderated by a positive Entrepreneurial Attitude (Z).
-This means that good community support (X2) can create business success (Y), which is moderated by entrepreneurial attitude (Z).
-Entrepreneurial Attitude (Z) has an influential role as a moderator between Community Support (X2) and Business Success (Y).
+Based on the results of the hypothesis test that has been carried out, it shows that there is a significant influence between Community Support (X2) which is able to create Business Success (Y) in business actors throughout East Java which is moderated by a positive Entrepreneurial Attitude (Z).
+This means that good Community Support (X2) can create Business Success (Y) moderated by Entrepreneurial Attitude (Z).
+Entrepreneurial Attitude (Z) has an effective role as a moderator between Community Support (X2) and Business Success (Y).
 A good Entrepreneurial Attitude (Z) strengthens the influence of Community Support (X2) on Business Success (Y).

-The existence of a high interest in innovation, an independent attitude, readiness to learn, commitment, and orientation to opportunities strengthen the influence of community support on the success of MSME actors in business.
+The existence of a high interest in innovation, an independent attitude, readiness to learn, commitment and orientation to opportunities strengthen the influence of community support on the business success of MSME actors.
 With solid support from the community, MSMEs can more easily access the resources, networks, and information needed to grow.
-The combination of the spirit of innovation, independence, and community support creates an environment conducive for MSMEs not only to survive but also to grow and contribute significantly to the local and national economy(Anwar et al., 2021; Faghih et al., 2019; Soomro et al., 2021).
+The combination of the spirit of innovation, independence, and community support creates an environment conducive for MSMEs to not only survive, but also grow and contribute significantly to the local and national economy(Anwar et al., 2021; Faghih et al., 2019; Soomro et al., 2021).